ArtDemocrat/MEV-Theft-Loss-Report/README.md

 <p align="center">
   <img src="https://github.com/ArtDemocrat/MEVLossTracker/assets/137831205/69d8a92e-94b6-4382-a034-b0ffcc6a601e">
 </p>

+Secondly, we see 137,588 blocks where a slot received an mev_reward > 0 while at the same time no max_bid and/or relayer for a max_bid is available in the data.
+While this could be due to the point

 It is important to consider the aforementioned data quality issues we face when it comes to neglected ETH rewards.
 Therefore, in order for this to be addressed and researched further in future iterations of MEV Loss reporting for RP we proposed a path forward in the "Next Steps" section below.